-Ray Call, a lay member of the Commission, was appointed in 1993 to fill the unexpired term of Kenneth C. Bronson.
-Call is Executive Editor and editorial writer for the Emporia Gazette in Emporia, Kansas.
+Ray Call, a lay member of the Commission, is Executive Editor and editorial writer for the Emporia Gazette in Emporia, Kansas.
 He attended Coffeyville Junior College and Emporia State University and taught elementary school briefly before embarking on a career in journalism.
 Community activities include St. Andrew's Episcopal Church, Emporia Chamber of Commerce, Rotary Club, Lions Club, Junior Chamber of Commerce, and United Way.
 He is a member of the American Society of Newspaper Editors, A.S.N.E.
 Ethics Committee, and the Kansas Press Association.
 He is former chair of the Kansas-Missouri editors and publishers of the Associated Press.
+Call has been a member of the Commission since October 1993.

-The Honorable Kathryn Carter, a district magistrate judge from Concordia, Kansas, received her B.A. from the University of Kansas in 1973 and her Juris Doctorate in 1986.
+The Honorable Kathryn Carter, a district magistrate judge from Concordia, Kansas, received her B.A. from the University of Kansas in 1973 and her juris Doctorate in 1986.
 She was a solo law practitioner in the Jamestown-Concordia area in 1986-87 before she became a district magistrate judge in 1987.
 Judge Carter is noted for her work assisting children and was a founding member of Cloud County Planning Council, a multi-agency coalition formed to address needs of at-risk children.
 She is also a founding member of the Association for Academic Enrichment, a parent association supplementing primary school education, and an advisory board member of Kansas Action for Children.
 Judge Carter became a member of the Commission in January 1993.